Best Online Therapy Platforms For BPD Counseling

 Schema refers to the negative patterns you may have developed if your emotional needs weren’t met during childhood.
 In schema therapy, a therapist helps you learn how to fulfill your emotional needs in acceptable ways.
 Different psychotherapeutic approaches including emotive, interpersonal effectiveness, cognitive, and behavioral techniques are used to identify and overcome your childhood schemas.

-How to cope with BPD
+How to Cope with BPD

 Man suffering from borderline personality disorder.